 Jive isn’t quite as challenging, but it has its own unique pattern.
 If you listen closely to Jive music, you’ll discover that every “2” count has a very distinctive downward feeling, while the “1” count is slightly more bouncy and light feeling.
 Your dance will look slightly wrong if you go up when the music is going down, so we use that 2 in the Chasse (Triple Step) to drop down (3-a-4, 5-a-6).
 Watch a quality Jive and you’ll see the very distinctive drop on the 2 and 4 beats in the side Chasses.
 The Rock Step happens on a “1” and while the heel goes down the body actually rises slightly, matching the upward feeling of the beat.
 Learn to feel the difference and you’ll dramatically improve your Jive.

-The Standard dances
+The Ballroom dances

-Standard dances also offer surprises, even to experienced dancers.
+The traditional Ballroom dances also offer surprises, even to experienced dancers.
 Many dancers are quite shocked when they learn that the Viennese Waltz actually has 8 bars to a phrase.
 That’s because they are first taught to recognize only the individual 123, 123 beat count and stick with this for years.
 The best way to count Viennese Waltz is not the usual “123, 123” beat count but to count the bars: “123-223-323″ all the way to “823.”
 This takes a bit of getting used to, but becomes very satisfying because you can bring in your change step on the start of the new phrase where it looks very natural.

 Foxtrot music has definite phrasing in 32-beat counts.
 Learn to use 8-beat and 32-beat values in your choreography and it will look more beautiful.
 Start moving into the Preparation Step on the 7-8 so that your first step of a group (typically a Feather Step) will start on the 1.
 If you do a Feather Step followed by a Reverse Turn, your steps would be SQQSQQ which is a total of 8 beats.
 You’ve used 4 beats for the Feather Step and another 4 for the Reverse Turn.
 This syncs beautifully with the music.

-Tango is interesting because it is actually counted 1 & 2 & instead of, as most people assume, 1 2 3 4.
+Tango is interesting because it is actually counted in 2/4 time.
+This means 1 & 2 & instead of, as most people assume, 1 2 3 4.
 Thinking of it the proper way helps dancers place the emphasis in the right place while dancing.
 For example, in two Walks and Promenade Link your SSQQ actually counts as 1 & 2 & 3 & which is where we put the emphasis for the Link.
 Learn to listen to Tango more closely and you’ll notice that even Tango counts in 8-bar phrases.